 - “I have noticed something in the previous meeting, can I share it with you?”

 - “I have observed something yesterday when we were together.
 Would you mind if I share my opinion about it?”

-- “Do you mind if I share with something that I have observed last week about you?”
+- “Do you mind if I share with you something that I have observed last week?”